Frank Joseph Coppersmith

 Research Notes

-- Dyckesville is a Belgian/Catholic settlement area east of Green Bay — Coppersmith family likely rooted there.
+- Dyckesville is a Belgian/Catholic settlement area east of Green Bay — Coppersmith family rooted there.

 - Trace Brown County parish registers for baptism/marriage records.